-Technical writing explains technical material – data, chemical formulas, surgical procedures – to people in the same field.
+Call me to write technical material: content that explains data, chemical formulas, surgical procedures and more to people in the same field.

 Procedural manuals explain technical material – how to build a Viking ship, how to create a website about writing in Philadelphia, how to operate the machine you just bought – to people who need to know.
 Here are 12 tips for writing technical manuals.

 1. You need to do the work so the reader doesn’t.
 Write concise, accurate directions.
 Write shorter rather than longer.
 Always.

 2. The more complex the task, the more you need to write it clearly.

 3. Write focused, organized, sequential processes and procedures.

 4. Write every single instruction in the imperative voice.
 That is: Tell ‘em what to do: Buy this.
 Pass GO.
 Call me at 4.

 5. Start a new line and step number for every instruction.
 Allow only one instruction per line.